mgleeming/isotopeEnrichment/README.md

 # IsotopeEnrichment help
-    isotopeEnrichment.py [-h] [--searchTerm SEARCHTERM] --mzmlFile MZMLFILE --proteinGroupsFile PROTEINGROUPSFILE --msmsScansFile MSMSSCANSFILE
+    usage: isotopeEnrichment.py [-h] [--searchTerm SEARCHTERM] --mzmlFile MZMLFILE --proteinGroupsFile PROTEINGROUPSFILE
+                                --msmsScansFile MSMSSCANSFILE
+                                [--minClusterWidth MINCLUSTERWIDTH]
+                                [--addSpecialResidues]
+                                [--specialResidue SPECIALRESIDUE]
-                                [--clusterWidth CLUSTERWIDTH] [--avgNSpectra AVGNSPECTRA]
+                                [--avgNSpectra AVGNSPECTRA] [--eicWidth EICWIDTH]
-                                [--eicWidth EICWIDTH] [--eicLength EICLENGTH]
+                                [--eicLength EICLENGTH]
+                                [--isotopeWeight ISOTOPEWEIGHT]
-                                [--isotopeWeight ISOTOPEWEIGHT] [--processTopN PROCESSTOPN] [--plot]
+                                [--processTopN PROCESSTOPN] [--plot]
-                                [--plotTopN PLOTTOPN] [--outDirName OUTDIRNAME] [--profile]
+                                [--plotTopN PLOTTOPN] [--outDirName OUTDIRNAME]
-                                [--fwhmLim FWHMLIM] [--specialResidue SPECIALRESIDUE]
+                                [--profile] [--fwhmLim FWHMLIM]

     Extract peptide isotope abundances from LCMS data

     optional arguments:
       -h, --help            show this help message and exit --searchTerm SEARCHTERM
                             Text search terms used to filter proteins that are to be indcluded in the analysis.
 If omitted, all peptides will be included.
 To specify multiple search terms, include multiple argument/value pairs.
+For exmaple
-For exmaple --searchTerm 60S --searchTerm 40S --searchTerm 30S
+                            --searchTerm 60S --searchTerm 40S --searchTerm 30S
       --mzmlFile MZMLFILE   File path of mzML data files.
 To specify multiple mzML files, include multiple argument/value pairs.
+For
-For example --mzmlFile sample1.mzML --mzmlFile sample2.mzML --mzmlFile sample3.mzML
+                            example --mzmlFile sample1.mzML --mzmlFile
+                            sample2.mzML --mzmlFile sample3.mzML
       --proteinGroupsFile PROTEINGROUPSFILE
-                            File path of proteinGroups.txt file produced by MaxQuant --msmsScansFile MSMSSCANSFILE
+                            File path of proteinGroups.txt file produced by MaxQuant
+      --msmsScansFile MSMSSCANSFILE
-                            File path of msmsScans.txt file produced by MaxQuant --clusterWidth CLUSTERWIDTH
+                            File path of msmsScans.txt file produced by MaxQuant --minClusterWidth MINCLUSTERWIDTH
-                            Number of isotopologues to consider in the analysis --avgNSpectra AVGNSPECTRA
+                            Number of isotopologues to consider in the analysis --addSpecialResidues  For each peptide, add the count of residues specified by the --specialResidue flag to the target cluster width.
+      --specialResidue SPECIALRESIDUE
+                            Creates a column in the output tables containing the total number of occurrences of the specified residue.
+                            To specify multiple residues, include multiple
+                            argument/value pairs.
+For example "--specialResidue S
+                            --specialResidue G" will create a column with the number of Gly and Ser residues
+      --avgNSpectra AVGNSPECTRA
                             Number of spectra either side of the EIC peak maximum to average when calculating isotope abundances
       --eicWidth EICWIDTH   width (in m/z) used to produce EIC plots --eicLength EICLENGTH
-                            Time range (in min) surrounding a target to produce EIC plots --isotopeWeight ISOTOPEWEIGHT
+                            Time range (in min) surrounding a target to produce EIC plots
+      --isotopeWeight ISOTOPEWEIGHT
                             mass increment of isotope of interest
       --processTopN PROCESSTOPN
                             Process only the top N most abundant target peptides (measured by MS1 precursor intensity).
       --plot                Draw peptide EIC and isotope intensity graphics.
 This is very time consuming if the number of target peptides is large.
       --plotTopN PLOTTOPN   Draw peptide EIC and isotope intensity graphics for only the top N most abundant target peptides (measured by MS1 precursor intensity).
 Only active if the --plot flag is given
       --outDirName OUTDIRNAME
                             Results directory name
-      --profile             Calculate peak fitting statistics and produce summary plots --fwhmLim FWHMLIM     If specified, peptides with a FWHM greater than this value will be ignored.
+      --profile             Calculate peak fitting statistics and produce summary plots
+      --fwhmLim FWHMLIM     If specified, peptides with a FWHM greater than this value will be ignored
-      --specialResidue SPECIALRESIDUE
-                            Creates a column in the output tables containing the total number of occurrences of the specified residue.
-To specify multiple residues, include multiple argument/value pairs.
-For example "--specialResidue S --specialResidue G" will create a column with the number of Gly and Ser residues